The Interplay of Spectral Efficiency, User Density, and Energy in Grant-based Access Protocols: Introduction

+\emph{Interference management and resource sharing.} Different interference management techniques have been studied under different spectral efficiency models.
+To accommodate massive random access, interference cancellation \cite{dovelos2017finite}, collision resolution \cite{madueno2014efficient}, load control \cite{koseoglu2016pricing}, and interference cancellation given a target outage rate \cite{dhillon2013power} have been proposed.
 From the perspective of fundamental limits, the best achievable rate region for two user Gaussian interference channel is given by Han-Kobayashi \cite{han1981new}.
-Interference alignment is a good technique when there are multiple interferers for specific channel parameters \cite{cadambe2008interference}, \cite{huang2012interference}, \cite{etkin2009degrees}, \cite{cadambe2008interferencealign}.
-However, the capacity region in the presence of multiple interferers is unknown because ideal interference cancellation is not practical for a large number of users.
-In \cite{malak2018throughput}, we characterized the scaling of throughput (user density) with deadline under outage constraints for a suboptimal but more practical random access system where the time and frequency domains are slotted.
-The receiver uses conventional SUD, which decodes a desired user’s data by treating other users’ interfering signals as noise, subject to an SINR-based outage constraint.
-However, the main limitation is the fixed per-user power, which causes a linear scaling between the received SNR and the number of users.
+While interference alignment is a good technique for specific channel parameters \cite{cadambe2008interference,huang2012interference,etkin2009degrees,cadambe2008interferencealign}, the capacity region for a large number of users is unknown because ideal interference cancellation is not practical.
+In \cite{malak2018throughput}, we characterized the scaling of throughput (user density) with a deadline for a suboptimal but practical random access system where the time and frequency domains are slotted, and the receiver uses conventional SUD under an SINR-based outage constraint.
+However, the fixed per-user power in \cite{malak2018throughput} causes a linear scaling between the received SNR and the number of users.

-{\bf Critical performance metrics.} Using different power levels to reduce $E_b/N_0$ has been considered in \cite{ahmadi2021random}.
-Random linear coding with approximate message passing (AMP) decoding for many-user Gaussian MAC has been studied in \cite{hsieh2021near}, where the authors derive the asymptotic error rate achieved for a given user density, user payload (in bits), and user energy (and energy per bit versus user density tradeoff).
+\emph{Critical performance metrics.} Using different power levels to reduce $E_b/N_0$ has been considered in \cite{ahmadi2021random}.
+Random linear coding with approximate message passing decoding for many-user Gaussian MAC has been studied in \cite{hsieh2021near}, where the authors derive the asymptotic error rate achieved for a given user density, user payload in bits, and user energy.
 Cognitive radio and NOMA have been blended to maximize the achievable rate of the secondary user without deteriorating the outage performance of primary user \cite{liu2022new}.
 Dynamic power allocation and decoding order at the base station for two-user uplink cooperative NOMA-based cellular networks has been studied in \cite{elhattab2022optimizing}, where the authors demonstrated the superior performance over traditional two-user uplink NOMA (without cooperation).